Incorporation Guide

 Corporate Taxes

-Corporations are taxed differently than LLCs.
-Corporations have to pay the federal tax rate (21%) on the company’s taxable income (revenue minus expenses).
-Then, when a corporation distributes profits to its shareholders, the profits are taxed again at the personal level.
+By default, corporations pay the federal tax rate (21%) on the company’s taxable income, as in their revenue minus expenses.
+They can also take deductions, including special deductions only available to corporations, to help reduce their overall tax burden.
+Then, when a corporation distributes profits to its shareholders, those profits are taxed again at the personal level.
 This is informally called the “double tax,” and is one of the least popular features of a corporation.
-Some corporations (and LLCs) are eligible to apply for the S-Corporation tax status, which allows the corporation to avoid the corporate tax rate and distribute money to their shareholders, who then pay taxes on profits on their personal tax returns.

 Transferring Ownership